ptp-sim/OMNeT_Utils/Readme.md

 ### ParameterParser

 This subproject helps to parse parameter strings into enumerations.
-This is done by providing a simple helper array for string/enumeration assignment and a stupid loop with elements comparison.
+This is done by providing a simple helper array for string/enumeration assignment and a stupid loop with element comparison.
 There is lots of room for improvement in the implementation of this subproject, but for now it works and does what it should :)

 Pseudo code example: